-- The college is one of nine Limited Enrollment Programs at the University of Maryland, which means that the college’s admissions standards are higher than the university’s.
-Therefore, available freshmen seats may be limited and access to those seats will be on a competitive basis based on high school scholastic performance.
+- The college is one of 13 Limited Enrollment Programs at the University of Maryland, which means the college’s admissions standards are higher than the university’s.
+Therefore, available freshman seats may be limited and access to those seats will be on a competitive basis based on high school scholastic performance.

 - Students not meeting all of these requirements will be denied continued enrollment in the college, necessitating a change of major should they wish to continue at the University of Maryland.

 Transfer and upper-level students wishing to major in journalism must satisfy the Limited Enrollment Program (LEP) “gateway” criteria: